We're here to help you and your child navigate the admissions process from start to finish.

 Promoting a positive and playful approach will help achieve stress-free success.

 A major factor in deciding whether to enter your child for the 7+ is their educational maturity at the end of Year 1 and over the summer before Year 2.
 Applications tend to open in the September of Year 2 and simply put, many children will not be ready to take formal exams a few months later.
 Look for signs that your child is academically ready so this won’t be too much of a stretch for them.
-This is particularly important as it is difficult to train small children intensively and the work for the 7+ needs to be achieved in small, gentle increments.
+This is particularly important as it is difficult to train small children intensively.
+The work for the 7 plus exam needs to be achieved in small, gentle increments.
 As an absolute minimum your child should have:

 There can be an enormous difference in emotional and educational maturity between a September born child and an August one, after all they are a whole year older.
 Schools recognise this and want to offer places to children who are born throughout the year.
 Most schools therefore weight the results of the exams to balance up younger children’s results against those of older children.